Last Updated on January 31, 2026 by George Pavlopoulos

 So, let’s start now with the 10 interesting facts about Berlin.

-Some of the links are affiliate links.
-It means that if you buy something, I might earn a small commission at no additional cost to you.
+*Some of the links are affiliate links.
+This means that if you make a purchase, I may earn a small commission at no additional cost to you.

 10 interesting facts about Berlin (& where to stay)